-In the job posting, only list those qualifications that are essential to succeed in the position.
-Otherwise, you risk limiting your pool of applicants.
-And when evaluating applicants, focus on true job requirements versus nice-to-haves.
+In the job posting, list only those qualifications that are essential to succeed in the position.
+Otherwise you risk limiting your pool of applicants.
+And when evaluating candidates, focus on true job requirements versus nice-to-haves.

 Also remember that talented people are trainable — and are typically very eager to learn.
 So, keep the door open to promising professionals who may not have all the experience you seek but have the potential to ramp up and advance quickly.

 It’s tempting to bring someone — anyone – on board when workloads are piling up and your employees are unable to absorb even one more task.
 But desperation can easily lead to bad (and costly) hiring decisions.